Table Of Contents

 Get a Free Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
 We are handling current AFFF lawsuits nationwide and currently accepting new cancer claims regarding AFFF chemicals and other dangerous chemicals in all 50 states.

 If you or a loved one developed cancer after exposure to PFAS firefighting foam, you should contact our Law Firm immediately for a free lawsuit evaluation.
 You may be entitled to an AFFF settlement for medical expenses by filing a firefighter foam lawsuit and our lawyers can help.